The-codeMachine/RobotSimulation/docs/World.md

 ## To String

 The string conversion function converts the current world's situation into a string.
-This string can be loaded into a file to save it.
-It will be able to construct all objects from the string.
-However, if the string includes things like ```R``` for robot, it will not construct a robot object.
+It will not be as detailed as the JSON output, and the glyphs used to print are not unique and may be reused since they are only characters.
+We expect to be making a true renderer on top of this library later that will base its rendering off JSON output, and we will include things like updates packets in JSON.
+Currently, however the ```toString``` function is used exclusively for debugging and simple conversions.

 ## References

 - [Object](Object.md)
 - [Robot](Robot.md)

-### TODO

- - During string construction, make it so that based off the character the specific Object will be constructed, e.g. ```R``` would construct a robot